Home Mod Level Data

 • Navigate the first to your level asset directory.

-• Navigate the second to /Content/Mods/Template/Levels/
+• Navigate the second to /Content/Mods/YourUsername/Template/Levels/

 2. Copy the RoN_ExampleMap_MissionSelect level to your folder by dragging it and choosing Copy Here from the prompt.